Policy Paper Competition

 What do they look like for traditional committees?

-For SunMUN XVI’s traditional committees (ie. the General Assembly, the Economic and Social Council, the Human Rights Council, the World Health Assembly, and the Assembly of the African Union), policy papers are one-page, three-paragraph essays.
-As a delegate, you are required to submit one for each of your committee’s topics.
+For SunMUN XVI’s traditional committees (ie. the General Assembly, the Economic and Social Council, the Human Rights Council, the World Health Assembly, and the Assembly of the African Union, etc.), policy papers are two-pages, three-paragraph essays.
+It is one page per topic.

 Your first paragraph should detail a real-world modern history of your paper’s topic.
 Name specific treaties or resolutions about it that have already been developed, and talk about existing institutional frameworks—understanding what work the international community has already done is always the first step to making new progress!